jeremyButtler/alnSeq/updateLog.md

 # Ideas that would be cool, but not worth working on

-These ideas are a future vision that is not worth the time unless this algorithm becomes useful to others.
+These ideas are a future visions that are not worth the time unless this algorithm becomes useful to others.

 - Multithreading & gpu support with openCL